Compulsive Dog Training | Techniques and Alternatives

 Negative reinforcement, on the other hand, involves withholding rewards like treats and verbal praise to discourage undesirable behavior.
 You can learn about this in detail in our other blog “The Benefits of Operant Conditioning in Labrador Training

-Drawbacks of using Compulsive Dog Training
+Drawbacks of Compulsive Dog Training

 Compulsive dog training has several drawbacks that dog owners should be aware of.
 Let’s take a closer look at some of the most common ones.